llogan382/lwd-boilerplate/README.md

 ## Description

-This is a boilerplate template based on underscores to allow for a quick setup of a development environment using Local by Flywheel.
-Includes Bootstrap 4.
+This is a boilerplate developed by Logan Web Dev for assisting local artisans quickly get online and setup shop to start selling their products.

 **License:** MIT
 Source: https://necolas.github.io/normalize.css/